REmatchChile/REmatch/README.md

 To add more tests, create files of the form: `tests/<module_name>/<class_tested>.cpp` and add these files to the TEST_SOURCES of `tests/CMakeLists.txt`.

-## Automatic documentation

-To build the automatic documentation two packages are needed: graphviz and doxygen.
-To build the documentation run `doxygen DoxyFile`.

 ## Profiler

 We are using the Tracy profiler to measure the time spent in specific code segments.
 To profile the code using the graphical user interface, follow these steps: